-Please ensure that a responsible adult accompanies you to the hospital and is able to drive you home afterward.
-This is because you will be unsafe to drive after the procedure due to the potential numbing effect of the local anaesthetic on your arm.
+You will need to be accompanied to the hospital and home again.
+Someone needs to drive you as you will be unsafe to drive yourself due to the potential numbing effect the local anaesthetic can have on your arm.
 We do not recommend that you use public transport.
-By the following day the numbness should have worn off.
+By the following day this should have worn off.
+We recommend that you have an escort who can make sure you get home safely.